elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0020-filter-by-cluster-label-then-data-source.md

 [Prom-label-enforcer](https://github.com/prometheus-community/prom-label-proxy) can be used to create multiple data sources from a single data store, discriminating by `cluster` label.

+### Positive Consequences

+* We support both dashboards with `cluster` filter and without
+* We can enforce metrics multi-tenancy, i.e., map Grafana users/orgs to datasources, to filter some metrics out.

+### Negative Consequences

+* [Minor] We need to configure data sources in `sc-config.yaml`
+* [Minor] Label enforcer uses a bit of resources.

 <!--

 CK Pending questions: